-Fixed deposits are a saving mechanism, wherein you park your money away for a few years in a bank.
+FD Investment is a saving mechanism, wherein you park your money away for a few years in a bank.
 The money cannot be withdrawn for a certain period, which is called the lock-in period.
 Unlike liquid funds returns, the bank pays you interest on the money annually and you can withdraw it after the lock-in period ends.

 Now that you are better informed about what are liquid funds and fixed deposits, let’s move on to their pros and cons.

-For starters, a liquid fund is one of the most flexible types of mutual funds, because of short lock-in periods.
+- Liquidity: For starters, a liquid fund is one of the most flexible types of mutual funds, because of short lock-in periods.
 They come with a greater degree of liquidity.
 If you are not too keen on long-term investments but don’t want to let your money sit in a savings account, then these are for you.

-In liquid funds vs FD, these mutual fund schemes also have an edge over fixed deposits.
+- Capital gains: In liquid funds vs FD, these mutual fund schemes also have an edge over fixed deposits.
 In a fixed deposit, you might earn interest on the principal amount, but it is more or less fixed.
 The principal itself doesn’t grow.
 In the case of short term liquid funds, the corpus you invest grows by way of capital gains and dividends earned.

 If you are looking for more pointers to invest in other types of mutual funds, there are some informative guides available online to make your concepts clearer.

-As the lock-in period for short-term liquid funds is only up to 91 days, they tend to be less volatile as compared to other types of mutual funds.
+- Lower volatility: As the lock-in period for short-term liquid funds is only up to 91 days, they tend to be less volatile as compared to other types of mutual funds.

-Unless you redeem your money within seven days of investing, you wouldn’t have to pay any exit or entry load on your investment.
+- No exit load: Unless you redeem your money within seven days of investing, you wouldn’t have to pay any exit or entry load on your investment.

-These funds give you a chance to earn higher growth rates on a lower-risk investment.
+- Higher growth rate: These funds give you a chance to earn higher growth rates on a lower-risk investment.
 Take savings accounts for instance.
 The savings account offers you an interest rate of 3-4%, whereas liquid mutual funds returns on investments range from 6% to 7%.